Francesco Faà di Bruno: Early life

 Faà di Bruno was born in Alessandria, then part of the Kingdom of Sardinia, on 7 March 1825.
 He was of noble birth, being the twelfth and youngest child of the Marchese Luigi Faà di Bruno and the Lady Carolina Sappa de' Milanesi.
 He was raised in a home marked by happiness, the arts and a concern for the poor arising from the parents' strong Catholic faith.

 As a young man, he entered the Royal Army and held, at one time, the rank of Staff Officer.
-He resigned his commission, and went to Paris, where he did doctoral studies in mathematics under Augustin Cauchy, and Urbain Le Verrier, who both shared in the discovery of the planet Neptune.
+He resigned from his commission and went to Paris, where he did doctoral studies in mathematics under Augustin Cauchy, and Urbain Le Verrier, who both shared in the discovery of the planet Neptune.
 He was in close contact with the mathematicians François-Napoléon-Marie Moigno and Charles Hermite.

 On his return to Turin, he took up the position of Professor of Mathematics at the local university.
 In recognition of his achievements as a mathematician, the degree of Doctor of Science was conferred on him by the Universities of Paris and Turin.